- unsafe.Pointer

 // SetFinalizer, KeepAlive

-This scheme shows how the level of control gradually increases while the level of safety decreases.
+This scheme shows how the level of control gradually increases and the level of safety decreases.

 Before moving on to the table, it is important to understand the fundamental difference: